artur-ciocanu/launch.en/help/extension-dev/edge/condition-types.md

 };
 ```

-Now, consider a situation where you want to make the hostname configurable by the Adobe Experience Platform data collection user.
-You may allow the user to input a hostname and then save the hostname to the settings object.
-The object might look something like this:
+If you want to make the hostname configurable by the user to allow the input of a hostname and save it to the settings object, the object might look similar to this example.

 ```js
 {